Long Beach-Yokkaichi Sister City Association

 “Sister School Program Goals and Benefits”

-The Sister School program has expanded to three established partnerships.
+The Sister School program has expanded to include new partnerships.
+Occasionally partnerships are cancelled or paused for a year or more for various reasons.
+In 2024-2025 there were two active partnerships.
 Exchange activities now include several types of written communication, Zoom chats, individual and group created videos, and more.
 Program activities are different each year and across partnerships.

 “Sister School Program Partners”